AET-DevOps25/team-zen/README.md

   Or follow the official instructions for [installation](https://ngrok.com/downloads/mac-os) and [signup](https://dashboard.ngrok.com/signup).
 * Clerk

-  We use Clerk for user athentication and session management.
+  We use Clerk for user authentication and session management.
 Create a Clerk account on the [official website](https://clerk.com/).

 ### Installation

-1. Setup a static domain for ngrok by following the [official insturctions](https://ngrok.com/blog-post/free-static-domains-ngrok-users).
+1. Setup a static domain for ngrok by following the [official instructions](https://ngrok.com/blog-post/free-static-domains-ngrok-users).

    Then, run
    ```sh